Aspose/apireference.aspose.com/content/sites/aspose/cells/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

-Gets a value determining the quality of the generated images to apply only when saving pages to the Jpeg format.
-The default value is 100 Has effect only when saving to JPEG.
+Gets a value determining the quality of the generated images to apply only when saving pages to the `Jpeg` format.
+The default value is 100

+**Remarks**

+Has effect only when saving to JPEG.
 The value must be between 0 and 100.
 The default value is 100.

 **Returns:**
 int